 The material was further developed in South Africa for use between the various ethnic groups.
-While discussing the issue of race in South Africa, we concluded that race should not be an issue because there is only one human race.
-This has now been scientifically proven.
-We understand, however, that in some parts of the world racism is believed to be the root of division and conflict.
-We have therefore attempted to make this material inclusive.
+While discussing the issue of race in South Africa, we concluded that race should not be an issue, because there is only one human race.
+We understand, however, that in some parts of the world, racism is believed to be the root of division and conflict.
+Therefore, we have attempted to make this material inclusive.

 By now the ministry has also been established in the Democratic Republic of Congo, Burundi, Kenya, Uganda, Ivory Coast, India and Ukraine, where national teams are now running these workshops.
 The same miracles of healing and reconciliation are happening there.
-Healing the Wounds of Ethnic Conflict workshops, now called Healing Hearts, Transforming Nations, have also been held in several other countries, and the work continues to spread.
+Healing the Wounds of Ethnic Conflict workshops, now called 'Healing Hearts, Transforming Nations', have also been held in several other countries, and work continues to spread.